ololobin/primitive-monitoring/README.rst

 Concepts
 ========
-* "counterrors_TS.sh" counts the number of entries in the log file and writes it to error.txt.
+* "counterrors_TS.sh" counts the number of entries in the log file and writes it to error.txt;
-* "monitoring_v2.py" downloads this file via ssh, reads lines and visualizes and plays "alarm.mp3"
+* "monitoring_v2.py" downloads this file via ssh, reads lines, visualizes,plays "alarm.mp3" if there are a lot of errors and prints  time;
-* "monitoring_v2.py" also run counterrors_TS.sh
+* "monitoring_v2.py" also run counterrors_TS.sh;
-* "tail_log.sh" shows error strings and send mail alerts
+* "tail_log.sh" shows error strings and send mail alerts.

 Configuration
 =============